MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ### 3.2.1 Calendar Application is Mobile

-The calendar application will activated and run on a mobile platform such as a smart phone or tablet device.
+The calendar application will be activated and run on a mobile platform such as a smart phone or tablet device.
 The calendar application will provide access to their calendar and event data on a mobile smart device or computer to the user's school calendar.
 The application will function in a mobile container for mobile aware web pages.

 #### 3.2.1.1 Smartphone Application